External beam radiotherapy

 IGRT uses the pictures from scans taken before, and sometimes during, each treatment.
 The pictures are compared to those taken during the planning scan to check your position and the treatment area.

 IGRT is helpful for treating tumours in areas of the body that change shape or position during or between treatment sessions.
+For example, it may be used to treat the prostate or cervix.
+These organs can change position if you have a full bladder or bowel on the day of your treatment.
 IGRT means the radiographers can adjust the treatment area before each treatment.
 This makes the radiotherapy very precise.

 There are other ways to help reduce movement in the treatment area.
 Your radiographer may show you some breathing techniques.
 Or they may use gentle compression on your tummy area, depending on where you are having treatment.
 They will do this during planning and treatment.
 It helps to reduce movement in the area being treated.
 This allows them to treat the area more accurately.

-Stereotactic radiotherapy uses many small beams of radiation to target the tumour.
+Stereotactic radiotherapy uses many small, focused beams of radiation.
+The beams are directed from different angles that meet at the tumour.
 This makes it very precise.
-It means high doses of radiotherapy can be given to very small areas of the body.
+It means very small areas of the body can get high doses of radiotherapy.
 This can reduce the risk of side effects.

 Total body irradiation (TBI)

 TBI treatment is when a large single dose of radiation, or 6 to 8 smaller doses, is given to the whole body.
 This type of radiotherapy is not used very often.
-It is sometimes given to people who are having a stem cell transplant.
+People who are having a stem cell transplant sometimes have it.

 Proton beam therapy

 Proton beam therapy uses proton radiation rather than x-rays to destroy cancer cells.
-Proton beams can be made to stop when they reach the area being treated.
+Proton beams stop when they reach the area being treated.
 This is different to standard radiotherapy beams, which pass through the area and some healthy tissue around it.
-Using proton beam radiotherapy may help to reduce side effects and the risk of long-term effects.
+Using proton beam therapy may help to reduce side effects and the risk of long-term effects.

-Proton beam therapy is only suitable for a small number of people.
+Proton beam therapy is only suitable for a small number of people with certain types of cancer.
+It is available at:

 You may have external beam radiotherapy for different reasons: